 This was accomplished by tweaking the logic of the function that gives us an owner’s list of living pets.
 The modifications were:

-Removed the filter for living pets only (grief counselor wants to know what types of pet the owner has had so she may have needy pets the owner may like on hand for adoption).
+Removed the filter for living pets only (grief counselor wants to know what types of pet the owner has had for the purpose of adoption suggestions if warranted).

 Added a counter for each species.